Cast a Wide Net for Job Search Success

 Establish a weekly routine or checklist with each of your networks and visit them at least once per week.
 Using a checklist for your weekly routine is a great tool because you don’t have to rethink about the same things each week.

 Use the same username/password combination on every network.
-Doing so lowers the physiological barrier to using them.
 If the annoyance of having to remember a password is the first experience you have with a website, chances are you won’t go there much.

 Change your password every six months.
 Although the chance that someone will hack into a social networking site and steal data from the actual network itself is always present, updating your password twice a year can be useful in helping you avoid these hackers.